anikachristopher/meal_time/README.md

 # MealTime

-Welcome to your new gem!
+Welcome to Meal Time Command Line Interface!
+This application provides the user with a directory of meals by category.
+There are 28 categories in total and with a simple entry of number choice, users are displayed detailed information about the category.

 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/meal_time`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem